dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 iso8601DateDecoder : Decoder Time.Posix
 iso8601DateDecoder =
     Decode.string
+        |> Decode.andThen
-        |> Decode.andThen (\dateTimeString ->
+            (\dateTimeString ->
                 case iso8601StringToTime dateTimeString of
-                Ok time -> Decode.succeed time
+                    Ok time ->
+                        Decode.succeed time

-                Err error -> Decode.fail error
+                    Err error ->
+                        Decode.fail error
             )
 ```

-This time, we are transforming the raw String into an Elm `Time.Posix` value.
+This time, we are transforming the raw String into an Elm `Time.Posix` value. `iso8601StringToTime` is a function that takes a `String` and gives a `Result String Time.Posix`.
+When we transform the "base" `Decoder` (`Decode.string`), the type changes with it.

-This feels like magic at first, much like recursion does the first time you encounter it.
-But once you get used to it, it becomes quite natural to define things declaratively this way.
-And there are some huge benefits to this approach when it comes to narrowing the scope of what you need to pull into your head to understand a section of code or make a change.
-In other words, Combinators help localized reasoning.
+These are some of the basic building blocks of a Combinator.
+Let's explore how these building blocks lend themselves to breaking down a problem into smaller pieces, without needing to pull in all the surrounding context.

 ## Combinators are trees